 E. In-lieu-of Days: The College may designate up to five (5) consecutive work days in lieu of up to five (5) of the foregoing holidays to be taken between the end of the Fall semester and the beginning of the Spring semester each of the three years of this agreement.
 Bargaining unit members will be notified of the College’s election on or prior to September 1.

 A. Individual Personal Leave.
 Bargaining unit members shall be entitled to three (3) days of personal leave per academic year.
-Notice of intent to utilize such leave will be made (except in emergencies) a minimum of two (2) working days in advance, in writing, and is to be directed to the President or his/her designee through the immediate supervisor following procedures established by the College.
+Notice of intent to utilize such leave will be made (except in emergencies) a minimum of two (2) working days in advance, in writing, and is to be directed to the President or their designee through the immediate supervisor following procedures established by the College.
 In addition to notice of intent to utilize personal leave, bargaining unit members seeking personal leave for commencement, during the week before the beginning of classes in the fall and spring semesters, final registration, or during the final examination period must also specify the purpose of the leave.
 Only in exceptional circumstances will a notice of intent to utilize personal leave be honored at these times.
-If personal days are not used, the days will convert back to sick leave.
+If personal days are not used, the days will convert to sick leave.

 B. Bargaining Unit Personal Leave.
 In addition to the individual personal leave provided herein, the College shall annually make available twenty (20) days of leave for use by members of the bargaining unit.
 This leave may be utilized upon the approval of the President of the Professional Association.
 Notice of intent to utilize such leave will be made (except in emergencies) a minimum of two (2) working days in advance to the immediate supervisor with a copy to the Executive Director of Human Resources.
 Leave recipients shall be permitted to rearrange their schedule or to otherwise provide coverage for their own classes and/or duties, subject to review by their immediate supervisor and approval by the Executive Director of Human Resources.
 Such leave shall be taken in increments of one-half (1/2) day .